federicoReghini/cv/README.md

 - Developed a trading app for a bank using Expo and SignalR (websocket).
 - Developed and maintained a CRM app for one of the biggest worldwide fashion companies using Expo, Scandit SDK, Twilio (websocket).
 - Developed and maintained a white-label CRM app using Expo.
 - Developed and maintained a video chat app.
-Currently developing real-time streaming of 3D models to let clients see the product using Expo and Twilio (websocket).
+Added Real-time streaming of 3D models to let clients see the product using Expo and Twilio (websocket).
 - Developed and maintained a productivity app for top members of a big fashion company using Expo and custom charts.
 - Developed a website for a restaurant using Laravel.
 - Developed an e-commerce/blog using Laravel.
 - Developed and maintained a company website frontend and back office part using React.

+## Current Projects
+  Working on the infastrucute of a new area for the company i work for.
+Trying to find the best way to architecture and manage different kind of apps(web and mobile), on different frameworks with  the optimizations to be white-label,possibly divided by tenant(if need it) and with a config file for easy customizations in the delivery phase.

 ## 📄 References
 Available upon request.